-Islands Short Fiction Contest
+Islands Short Fiction Review

 Submissions are now closed.

-The winners of this year’s competition have been notified, and will be appearing at the ceremony on Sunday, May 29 at 2 pm.
+The winners of this year’s Event have been notified, and will be appearing at the ceremony on Sunday, May 29 at 2 pm.
 You can watch the ceremony live, or watch a recording of it afterwards, by clicking the button below.

 Special thanks to the Vancouver Island Regional Library and to Vancouver Island University.
 They both co-sponsored the contest by contributing personnel and prizes.
 Thanks as well to the Nanaimo Foundation, for providing a grant to support the participation of children and youth.
 We also would like to thank our core funders, the City of Nanaimo and the British Columbia Arts Council.